How ultrasound imaging works explained simply

 Refraction

-Every substance , such as a nerves, muscles, or fat, has a unique property called “acoustic impedance”.
-Acoustic impedance is a somewhat complicated concept, but basically depends on the density of the substance and the speed of ultrasound in that substance.
+Every substance, such as nerves, muscles, or fat, has a unique property called “acoustic impedance”.
+Acoustic impedance is a somewhat complicated concept but basically depends on the density of the substance and the speed of ultrasound in that substance.
 Substances with different acoustic impedances alter the course of ultrasound waves in an important manner.

 Reflection

 Irregular surfaced objects such as nerves scatter the ultrasound waves in all directions.
-A small portion of the waves are reflected back to the probe (shown as blue arrow in image below).
+A small portion of the waves are reflected back to the probe (shown as blue arrows in the image below).
 This is called “scattered reflection”.

-If an object is large and smooth like a nerve blocking needle, all the ultrasound wave is reflected back.
-This is very useful since it helps us to clearly see needles when performing ultrasound guided nerve blocks.
-This mirror like reflection, where the waves are reflected back mostly in one direction is officially called “specular reflection”.
+If an object is large and smooth like a nerve-block needle, all the ultrasound wave is reflected back.
+This is very useful since it helps us to clearly see needles when performing ultrasound-guided nerve blocks.
+This mirror-like reflection, where the waves are reflected back mostly in one direction is officially called “specular reflection”.

 Ultrasound Scanning Modes